 Sometimes having a new operating system makes it more difficult to find a compatible fax modem – as the technology is old, manufacturers are reluctant to develop for the new operating systems.

-Windows systems are generally compatible, and there are a number of modems available for Windows 7 and 8.
+Windows systems are compatible, and there are some modems available for Windows 7 and 8.

 Apple systems are no longer compatible with fax modems – since the OS X 10.7 update, the Apple modem has no longer worked with the equipment.